OakAnderson/OakAnderson/README.md

 # Hi there 👋, I'm Anderson Carvalho

-A backend developer, programming enthusiast and linux lover.
+A backend developer, programming enthusiast, and Linux lover.

 ## You can find me in